baizel/viz-dissertation/README.md

 can be accessed at
 https://viz.baizel.dev

-Need to have 'dbpasswd' set as an environment variable.
+Need to have 'dbhost' & 'dbanme' set as an environment variable or configure the your own databse in settings.py

 Dbase: https://cloud.mongodb.com